dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

 <a name="who-loves-hip-hop" />

 ### [Who Loves Hip Hop?](#who-loves-hip-hop)

+- emphasize that the democratization of media creation tools, coupled with access to broadcast mass communication led to cultural transformation
+  -

 *I do*.
 Hip Hop is a modern example of how the dissemination of information changed the lives of millions of people living in mostly